vbrazo/interview-archives/README.md

 - Have you ever developed a test-driven project (TDD)?
 - What is declarative programming?
 Have you tried SwiftUI yet?
 - Do you prefer imperative or declarative programming in iOS?
+- Explain the MVC architecture in iOS
+- Explain the MVP architecture in iOS
+- Explain the MVVM architecture in iOS
+- Explain the Viper architecture in iOS

 ## Android